talonhub/community/README.md

 # knausj_talon
-New api starter pack for talon for both Mac and Windows.
+Talon configs for both Mac, Windows and some Linux.
 Very much in progress.

 Clone repo into ~/.talon/user